anthonyjdella/personal-website/anthonyjdella/content/blog/launch-insights.md

 postImage: images/blog/analytics.png
 tags: ["analytics"]
 ---

+### TLDR: Just some analytics about my website users after I shared it on LinkedIn and other social media sites.

 After working on this website for weeks, on December 20th, I shared the finished product on social media platforms (like LinkedIn).
 I expected people to view the site, but wasn't sure about the number of users, how engaged they'd be, etc. Since I've Google Analytics built-in, I was curious to get insights from the tool and gather information from that data.
 Sure, I could do this analysis by myself, but why would I?
 Google Analytics is a free tool which does all the hard work for me.
 All I had to do was set it up and include it into my website.